autarch/perl-advent-calendar-2015-stepford/article.md

 like compilers, linkers, etc. And of course `rake` is great if you're dealing with existing Ruby code.

-But our database building code was going to be written in Perl, so it made sense to write a tool in Perl.
+But our database building code was is written in Perl, so it made sense to write a tool in Perl.

-If you're in a similar situation, with a code base that executes a series of steps towards one or more final products, then Stepford might be a good choice for you as well.
+If you're in a similar situation, with a Perl code base that executes a series of steps towards one or more final products, then Stepford might be a good choice for you as well.

 It certainly worked well for those elves.
 Sure, the naughty and nice list they get is complete and utter nonsense, but it's lot quicker to generate, giving